Dashboard Member settings

 • lay electricity or telephone cables

-• maintain water, drainage and gas supplies
+• maintain water, drainage or gas supplies

-How is an easement acquired?
+How is an easement created?

 Express grant

-This type of easement is generally created by deed, when someone sells part of their land but wants to retain certain rights over their previously owned land.
+This type of easement is generally created by deed when someone sells part of their land but wants to retain certain rights over their previously owned land.
 These intended rights must be expressly stated.

 Implied grant